 We know, too much sun can damage your skin’s moisture barrier, leading to lost elasticity, dryness, and even premature ageing.
-It doesn’t have to feel hot for your skin to feel the sun’s damaging effects: rays can reach through glass so don’t forget the SPF for your Glasto roadtrip (and follow our festival skincare routine for Insta-ready skin!).
+It doesn’t have to feel hot for your skin to feel the sun’s damaging effects: rays can reach through glass so don’t forget the SPF for your Glasto roadtrip.
 Spending summer by the sea?
 Lucky you!
 Water can mean double-trouble for skin, bouncing UV rays onto your skin twice, so keep smothering on that SPF!
-And keep topping it up throughout the day.
 Lastly, don’t savour the SPF for hotter moments.
 Slot one into your everyday routine (and reapply regularly too!) to stay sun savvy.

 Air conditioning.
 An instant ahh for us.
 An irritated argh for our skin.
 Read more about air conditioning as a sensitive skin trigger here.